marijnh/Eloquent-JavaScript/11_async.md

 _gaps_ in their execution during which other code can run.

 Let's look at an example.
-One of the hobbies of our crows is to count the amount of chicks that hatch throughout the village every year.
+One of the hobbies of our crows is to count the number of chicks that hatch throughout the village every year.
 Nests store this count in their storage bulbs.
-The code below tries to enumerate the counts from all the nests for a given year.
+The following code tries to enumerate the counts from all the nests for a given year.

 {{index "anyStorage function", "chicks function"}}